foliant-docs/foliantcontrib.apireferences/README.md

 ### Recipe 4: find link for SwaggerUI

-We have a SwaggerUI website and we need to find link to the method by reference \``GET /user/status`\``.
+We have a SwaggerUI website, and we need to find the link to the method by reference \``GET /user/status`\``.

 Method anchors on SwaggerUI consist of tag and operationId, both of which are not present in our reference.
 APIReferences can find them for you in the spec file.
 Let's assume that correct tag and operationId are `usertag` and `getStatus`.

-Minimal sufficiant foliant.yml:
+Minimal sufficient foliant.yml:

 ```yaml
 preprocessors: